 2. Sight & Sound Theatres

 See Bible stories told in a way you’ve never seen before.
-Featuring a 300 foot long, panoramic stage that immerses the audience in the story – it literally surrounds you on three sides – live animals, digital graphics so believable you’ll feel like you’re really there, incredible original music and marvelous actors, you’ll be amazed.
+Featuring a 300-foot panoramic stage that immerses the audience in the story – it literally surrounds you on three sides – live animals, digital graphics so believable you’ll feel like you’re really there, incredible original music and marvelous actors, you’ll be amazed.
 Trust us.
-Check out the trailer for their current production below.
+Check out the details of shows playing at the Lancaster theatre.

 3. Artisan Coffee Shops on Every Corner